 Enjoy more space for safer adventures around the city.

-Getting active outdoors while maintaining physical distancing is now even easier thanks to the ActiveTO initiative.
-Launched by the City of Toronto, ActiveTO gives people more space to enjoy the outdoors through quiet streets, major road closures and expansion of the city’s cycling network.
+Find time to be active outdoors this summer.
+Launched by the City of Toronto, ActiveTO gives people more space to enjoy the outdoors through quiet streets, major road closures and the expansion of the city’s cycling network.

 Major roadways closed for ActiveTO

-There are three major roadways that may be closed to vehicular traffic to allow people to spread out and get active.
-Along the waterfront, sections of the eastbound lanes of Lakeshore Boulevard are closed including Lakeshore Boulevard West from Windermere Avenue to Stadium Road and Lakeshore Boulevard East from Leslie Street to just south of Woodbine Avenue.
+A few major roadways may be closed to vehicular traffic to allow people to spread out and get active.
+Along the waterfront, sections of the eastbound lanes of Lake Shore Boulevard are typically closed including Lake Shore Boulevard West from Windermere Avenue to Stadium Road.

 Take part in ActiveTO however you choose

 Whether you prefer to cycle, run, walk, rollerblade, or even skateboard, taking advantage of ActiveTO is easy, fun and free!
 Roadways that are usually reserved for vehicles are instead occupied by families, couples and friends of all ages looking to spend time outdoors.

 There’s also more to enjoy than just the additional space.
 Plan a full day outdoors with stops along the way at the many beaches, green spaces, public pools, splash pads and cafes dotting the waterfront.
 You can also pop into Ontario Place, explore the grounds and make use of the basketball and volleyball courts.
 Cyclists can secure their bikes and access free public washrooms along Lake Shore Boulevard.

 Pack a picnic or enjoy a Waterfront restaurant